Starting an eCommerce business is a challenging project, and we want to help you plan for success on your commerce journey!

 Now that you have done the foundation work you can start marketing your online business.
 A good marketing strategy will help generate consistent sales.

-- Be visual on social media – Your customers are on social and it makes sense for you to have your brand front and center where your potential customers are looking.
+- Be Visible on Social Media – Your customers are on social and it makes sense for you to have your brand front and center where your potential customers are looking.
+Be there, and be visually present.
+Use your logo and unique, real photos rather than stock photography when possible.

-- Be consistent – When starting an eCommerce business, you need to be marketing consistently.
+- Be Consistent – When starting an eCommerce business, you need to be marketing consistently.
 This will set you apart from your competitors.
 Keep learning and pay attention to your customer and their online retail habits.
-This will help you to improve product pages, and provide information that is relevant to your shoppers.
+This will help you to improve your product pages and provide information that is relevant to your shoppers.

 Social media platforms and search engine tracking tools let you extract tons of personal data about your visitors and buyers.
 You can find information on search queries, page visits, purchase history, and more.
 Research shows that customers spend 48% more when their shopping experience is personalized.
 Get to know your customers and why they are shopping with your business.